thegetty/quire-docs/content/guide/pages-plain-text.md

   toc:
 ```

-[note]Note that when setting `online: false`, the page will not be included in the linear ordering of the book or in the menu, table of contents or search index, but it is still built.
+{{< q-class "box" >}}Note that when setting `online: false`, the page will not be included in the linear ordering of the book or in the menu, table of contents or search index, but it is still built.
 When deploying your site from the built files in the `public/` directory, simply delete any unneeded ones.
-Read [more about site deployment](../multiformat-output/) in the chapter on *Multi-Format Output*.
+Read [more about site deployment](../multiformat-output/) in the chapter on *Multi-Format Output*.{{< /q-class >}}

 ## Formatting Text Content with Markdown